algoverzum/problemset/topics/search-filter/space-signals/statement/statement.en.md

 ## Space Signals
 A space station receives signals from all over the universe.
-But, the machine used to receive the signals broke, now it can't receive signals with frequency lower than 500.
+But, the machine used to receive the signals broke, and now it can't receive signals with frequencies lower than 500.
 Find out the number of received signals and their sources.

 ### Input
 The first line of the input contains $N$ the number of signals:<br> Followed by $N$ signals.
-Each consisting of 2 lines, the first line is a word that is the source of the signal.
-And the second line the frequency of the signal.
+Each consists of 2 lines, the first line is a word that is the source of the signal.
+The second line is the frequency of the signal.

 ### Output
-Print the number of received signals, then the sources of those signals separated by spaces.
+Print the number of received signals, then the sources of those signals are separated by spaces.

 ### Constraints
 * $1 \le N \le 1000$
 * $1 \le N \le 1000$
-* $1 \le S.size() \le 100$
+The words consist of the letters of the English alphabet and are almost 100 letters long.
+The letters can be lowercase or uppercase.

 ### Example input
     6
     Earth